RobertoTorino/_vulcanored/docker/README.md

 ### Running through Docker

-I used an [alpine](https://www.alpinelinux.org/) image here because of its small footprint compared to all other distro's.
+I used an [Alpine Linux](https://www.alpinelinux.org/) image here because of its small footprint compared to all other distro's.
 But from what I read around the Globe it has some drawbacks which prevents devs from using them in production environments.
 Most heard drawback are the DNS resolver issues.
 These issues are due to a bug in musl.

 **Configuration of your Docker file, it uses a very small Alpine Linux image.**
-**Place a Docker.file in root of your project with this content (off course you can adjust everything to your own settings):**
+**Place the Docker.file in the root of your project with this content (of course you can adjust everything to your settings):**

 ```
 FROM docker.io/library/alpine:latest